 Plastic utilizes a lot of natural resources to be produced, and does not biodegrade, which means recycling is the only option to maintain a balance.
 That’s why it is necessary to separate plastic waste such as bottles, jars, jugs, carry bags, lunch boxes, glasses, and recycle them.
 The plastic that goes for recycling needs to be clean or even a single dirty product can contaminate an entire bale consisting of a multitude of plastic items.

-According to the Environmental Protection Agency (EPA), paper waste makes up almost 29 percent of the municipal waste stream, making it a major part of our waste management systems.
+According to the Environmental Protection Agency (EPA), paper waste makes up almost 29 percent of the municipal waste stream, making it a major part of our waste management consultant.
 One of the most easily recyclable materials, paper products that can be recycled come in many forms including corrugated cardboard, magazines, office paper, newspapers, paperboard, phone books, mail, and juice cartons.

 While it may not be economically feasible to recycle all glass products to make a new product, you can correctly identify different types of glass waste can help facilitate proper waste management.
 For instance, brown-colored glass products are manufactured by adding nickel, sulfur, and carbon to molten glass, making it only reusable enough to make new brown-colored products.